-Here’s what UW coach Chris Petersen said in his Eastern Washington Week press conference
+Here’s what UW coach Chris Petersen said in his Eastern Washington Week news conference

-And so are the weekly press conferences.
+And so are the weekly news conferences.

-Sixth-year Washington head coach Chris Petersen met the media at 11:30 a.m. on Monday.
-You can find the full transcript of Petersen’s press conference below.
+Sixth-year Washington coach Chris Petersen met the media at 11:30 a.m.
+Monday.
+The Huskies kick off their season against Eastern Washington at noon Saturday at Husky Stadium.

+You can find the full transcript of Petersen’s news conference below.

 Petersen: “Game week, finally.
 Been a long time.
 We’re excited, now getting into game mode, game plan mode, practice mode.
 I’ve been really proud of our guys and how they’ve worked since spring ball through summer camp, and I think we had a good August.
 Now the rhythm and everything changes.
 That’s the thing that’s interesting about it.
 You could feel the style and the practice tempos … it’s a little bit different, and in some ways it’s even harder than what we’ve been going through.
 I think they’ve kind of been getting used to that the last couple days.
 With that being said, fire away.”